Direct Microstability Optimization of Stellarator Devices: Acknowledgements

-{\it Acknowledgements}.--- We thank A. Goodman for fruitful discussions as well as the GS2, GX, and SIMSOPT teams for their invaluable contributions.
+We thank A. Goodman for fruitful discussions as well as the GS2 and SIMSOPT teams for their invaluable contributions.
 This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
 IST activities also received financial support from FCT - Fundação para a Ciência e Tecnologia through projects UIDB/50010/2020 and UIDP/50010/2020.
-R. J. is supported by FCT grant number 2021.02213.CEECIND.
+R. J. is supported by the Portuguese FCT-Fundação para a Ciência e Tecnologia, under Grant 2021.02213.CEECIND and DOI \href{https://doi.org/10.54499/2021.02213.CEECIND/CP1651/CT0004}{10.54499/2021.02213.CEECIND/CP1651/CT0004} and by the EUROfusion Enabling Research project (ENR-MOD.01.IST).
 N.R.M. was supported by the US DOE Fusion Energy Sciences Postdoctoral Research Program administered by the Oak Ridge Institute for Science and Education (ORISE) for the DOE via Oak Ridge Associated Universities (ORAU) under DOE contract number DE-SC0014664.
 T.Q. is supported by the NSF Graduate Research Fellowship Program grant number DGE-2039656.
 The optimization studies were carried out using the EUROfusion Marconi supercomputer facility.
 Views and opinions expressed here are those of the author(s) only and do not necessarily reflect those of the European Union, the European Commission, DOE, NSF, ORAU, or ORISE.
 None of these parties can be held responsible for them.